esnya/DotCloth/examples/DotCloth.GodotSample/README.md

 - Orbit camera: Right-drag, Wheel zoom
 - Pin: Left click near a vertex
 - Unpin: Middle click near a pinned vertex; Reset pins: R
-- Scenarios: 1–5 keys or dropdown (Minimal, Tube, Collision, Tuning, Large)
+- Scenarios: 1–4 keys or dropdown (Minimal, Tube, Collision, Large)

 Notes
 - The sample is intentionally not added to the solution to keep CI green (no Godot SDK required on agents).